dapplooker/contracts/README.md

 - `RPC_URL`: RPC url of network.
 - `USER_PRIVATE_KEY`: Private key of user's wallet from which payment has to be done.
 [Not required for during deployment]
 - `USER_WALLET_ADDRESS`: User's wallet address from which payment has to be done.
 [Not required for during deployment]
+- `DEPLOYER_WALLET_ADDRESS`: Deployer's wallet address.
 - `DEPLOYER_PRIVATE_KEY`: Private key of deployer wallet which is used for deploying the contract
 - `NEW_OWNER_PRIVATE_KEY`: Private key of new owner's wallet.
 [Not required for during deployment]
 - `NEW_OWNER_WALLET_ADDRESS`: New owner's wallet address.
 [Not required for during deployment]
 - `PAYMENT_VAULT_CONTRACT_ADDRESS`: Contract address of proxy contract, which we get after deployment.
-[Required during upgrade]
 - `CHAINSCAN_API_KEY`: Etherscan API key, used by hardhat for deployment and verification.

 ### Compile the code: